Assault weapons legislation in the United States: New Jersey

 In May 1990, New Jersey became the second state in the U.S. to pass an assault weapons ban, after California.
 At the time, it was the most restrictive assault weapons ban in the nation.
-AR-15 semi-automatic rifles are illegal in New Jersey, and owning and publicly carrying other guns require separate licensing processes.
+AR-15 semi-automatic rifles are illegal in New Jersey and owning and publicly carrying other guns require separate licensing processes.

 Although it is commonly referred to as an assault weapons ban, New Jersey's law actually uses the term "assault firearm" to define banned and regulated guns.
 Among the list of firearms identified as 'assault firearms' are the Colt AR-15, AK variants and all 'M1 Carbine Type' variants.
 Some New Jersey gun advocates have called its laws "draconian".
 Attorney Evan Nappen, author of several books on New Jersey gun laws, says the term is "misapplied and carries with it a pejorative meaning."

+Because one of the definitions of assault firearm under New Jersey law is a semiautomatic rifle with a detachable magazine and two or more additional listed features, it is possible to manufacture a rifle that is somewhat similar to an AR-15 but still legal in New Jersey, and several companies have done so.
+An example would be a AR-15-style rifle with a detachable magazine and a pistol grip, but without any of the other features, such as a folding or telescoping stock, a threaded barrel, or a flash suppressor.
+Additionally the barrel must be at least 16 inches long and the magazine capacity must not be greater than 10 rounds.

+On 17 July, 2026, in a 10-5 ruling, Third Circuit Court of Appeals declared New Jersey's assault weapons ban unconstitutional.
+The ruling also nixed the state's ban on magazines over 10 rounds.
+The decision has been stayed pending appeal to the Supreme Court.

 New York

 New York law bans the manufacture, transport, disposal or possession of an assault weapon in the state.
+Assault weapons purchased and registered before the passage of the SAFE Act are grandfathered in.
 It defines an "assault weapon" as: